White Clover

 Perennial legume that we consider to be the most useful pasture legume, but due to high moisture content, a poor choice for dry hay production.
 White clovers are extremely palatable with high protein levels.
 Due to the possibility of bloat, they are most commonly planted with a grass.
 White clover has a prostrate, stoloniferous growth habit.
 Commonly interseeded into existing pastures.

-JUMBO ii lADINO Clover
+Pinnacle lADINO Clover

 An aggressive tillering white clover that is an excellent complement to grass swards.
-Jumbo II has superior disease resistance, which along with its aggressive tillering, provides a dense canopy of forage and has proven to do well in the low to mid 5 pH range.
+Pinnacle has superior disease resistance, which along with its aggressive tillering, provides a dense canopy of forage that allows livestock to maximize grazing.
+It is an upright growing form of white clover which spreads by stolons and will grow in soils considered too acidic for red clover and alfalfa.

-lADINO Clover
+Crusade Clover

 Widely used for forage, especially in pasture.
-It is high in protein digestibility, a heavy nitrogen fixer, easy to establish and moderately winter hardy.
-Ladino is an upright growing form of white clover which spreads by stolons and will grow in soils considered too acidic for red clover and alfalfa.
+It is high in protein digestibility, a heavy nitrogen fixer, easy to establish and a more winter active white clover.
+Crusade offers more grazing into the winter months in regions that experience mild moist winter conditions.

 White Dutch clover